Why can freelancers not directly issue fapiaos?

 Therefore, the freelancer will get paid ¥8,400 net.

-Freelancers in China are not legally established businesses and are thus not eligible to get fapiaos from the SAT.
+Freelancers in China are not legally established businesses and thus, are not eligible to get fapiaos from the SAT.
 Nonetheless, they can obtain fapiaos upon request for each individual service agreement at the local tax bureau or pay invoicing companies who can deliver fapiaos to the clients on their behalf.